 Follow UPEI’s undergraduate application process for professional programs, and submit other requirements including:

-- Official transcripts are required from each post-secondary institution where you have taken a course.
-Original transcripts are required even if transfer credits were given by another institution
+Two copies of official transcripts are required from each post-secondary institution where you have taken a course.
+Original transcripts are required even if transfer credits were given by another institution.

 Send documents to: